EJ-Lan/SuccessManifesto/README.md

 # SuccessManifesto
 This is a Python Scripting Project Which Sends An Email Reminder Yearly To Keep Track Of Goals

-## This Message Is To Be Used For Any User Just Fill In The Blanks

 ### Message
 Subject: Success Manifesto